Somnison

 Closed-loop enhancement

 The device does not blindly emit ultrasound.
-It listens for the precise neurophysiological signature of slow-wave sleep, then delivers calibrated mechanical stimulation in phase with natural CSF oscillations.
+It listens for the precise neurophysiological signature of slow-wave sleep, then delivers calibrated mechanical stimulation timed to the user's natural CSF oscillation rhythm.

 01